Shoeb-Shaikh07/Azure-pipelines-keyvault/README.md

 # Accessing Azure Key Vault Secrets using Azure DevOps Pipelines

-## 1) Create Azure Key Vault with Secrets and persmissions through portal or using below Az-cli commands/Scripts
+## 1) Create Azure Key Vault with Secrets and permissions through portal or using the below Az-cli commands/Scripts

 The following script will create a Key Vault and Secret: